guily19/bg-interview/README.md

 # boatsgroup-interview

-This repository has been created to delivery the code done by guillemcasanova@gmail.com to the company as part of the second step of the interview.
+This repository has been created to deliver the code done by guillemcasanova@gmail.com to the company as part of the second step of the interview.

 ## The repo contains two folders: